-As reflected in the pie charts above, improvements should be made in the areas where no data or information is collected.
-For instance, some airports on an operator's network may see an increase in wildlife activity (birds, etc.) due to reduced airport operations such as those associated with the COVID-19 pandemic.
-Increased vigilance at susceptible airports should be maintained and crews notified accordingly.
+Some airports in an operator's network may witness an increase in wildlife activity due to reduced airport operations.
+Increased vigilance at susceptible airports should be maintained and crews should be notified accordingly.

 Where aircraft have been stored for long periods on taxiways and other areas not built for storage, there may be an increased risk of subsidence and surface damage.
-Operating crews should be particularly vigilant and notify air traffic control (ATC) accordingly if any damage is observed outside of published NOTAMs.
+Operating crews should be particularly vigilant and notify air traffic control (ATC) if any damage is observed outside of published NOTAMs.

-Some 33 percent of survey respondents did not carry out the monitoring and detection of potential hazards for airports.
+Forty percent of the respondents did not routinely carry out the monitoring and detection of potential hazards for airports.